Data Connections

 5. Wait for the stack to complete (~2 minutes)

-6. Continue to After Terraform or ORM Deploy
+6. Continue to After Deploy

 git clone https://github.com/digiusher/digiusher-iac.git